Home

 are available in most supermarkets, though ham seems to be harder to find

-Walmart or Wegmans.
+lately (try Walmart).
+They are sometimes cheaper at Walmart or Wegmans.
 Heinz and Beech-Nut are also widely

 available.

-Amazon sells twelve jars for around US33 plus
+Amazon sells twelve jars of Gerber's.

 UK